seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 823 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 824 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)

-//// 819+4=823
+//// 820+4=824

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 90 (2025, Tuesday, February 11th at 04:31 pm PST)
+//// File version: 91 (2025, Wednesday, February 12th at 04:32 pm PST)
-//// Line count (including blank lines and compiler line): 1,169
+//// Line count (including blank lines and compiler line): 1,171

 //// ----------------------------------------------------- \\\\